 Component Description Reinsurance counterparty risk Risk of losses due to the default of a reinsurer or a deterioration of its credit worthiness.
-Investment counterparty risk Counterparty default risk is the risk of possible losses due to the unexpected default, or deterioration in the credit standing of investment counterparties.
-Premium counterparty risk Premium counterparty default risk is the risk of possible losses due to unexpected default, or deterioration in the credit standing of the premium debtors in relation to insurance contracts written.
-Underwriting counterparty risk Exposure to obligor credit risk default or deterioration of obligor that the Company is exposed to through certain credit sensitive underwriting activities which include trade credit, commercial and construction surety, and professional lines.
+Investment counterparty risk Investment counterparty default risk is the risk of possible losses due to the unexpected default, or deterioration in the credit standing of investment counterparties.
+Premium counterparty risk Premium counterparty default risk is the risk of possible losses due to unexpected default, or deterioration in the credit standing of the premium debtors in relation to insurance/reinsurance contracts written.
+Underwriting counterparty risk Exposure to obligor credit risk default or deterioration of obligor that the Company is exposed to through certain credit sensitive underwriting activities which include Trade Credit, Commercial and Construction Surety, and Professional lines.
 Treasury risk Exposure to the risk of default or to the risk of credit deterioration of counterparty banks used by the company in its day-to-day treasury operations (deposits, cash balance and foreign exchange transactions).